mvolkmann/blog/src/ocaml.md

 let result1 = square (sin angle)
 let result2 = angle |> sin |> square
 ```

+In order to call a function that takes no arguments, such as `print_newline`,
+it must be "passed" the "unit" value `()`.
+Without this it is just a reference to the function and not a call to it.

+Calls to functions that don't return a value
+are expressions with "unit type".
+These are like "statements" in other languages.

 Anonymous functions (aka lambdas) are defined using the `fun` function.
 For example the following function